 Social Finance Inc. was founded in 2011, and as of this writing, the company claims to provide services for more than 1 million customers in the United States.
 Those services include investment services, banking, and insurance products — but the following review will focus solely on SoFi’s investment products and services.

-Quick Summary: SoFi Invest services provide a user-friendly trading environment for active and passive investors.
-Their Active Investing service offers $0 commission trading and $0 account minimums which make it attractive to new investors.
+Bottom Line: SoFi Invest services provide a user-friendly trading environment for active and passive investors.
+Their Active Investing service offers $0 commission trading and $0 account minimums, which make it attractive to new investors.
 The service is mainly targeted towards Millennials.